Short Stay Apartments in Melbourne Should End

 Short stay apartments in Melbourne are now offering as little as two nights in residential apartment buildings.

 Our view is simple.
-Short stay in Melbourne, of as little two days, in residential apartment environments, are self-evidently wrong.
-Owner-occupiers and long-term business residents, should not be subjected to the disturbance of the comings and goings of people with highly variable behavioral standards and no obligations to the community they temporarily live in.
+Short stays in Melbourne of as little two days, in residential apartment environments, are self-evidently wrong.
+Owner-occupiers and long-term business residents, should not be subjected to the disturbance of the comings and goings of people with highly variable behaviour standards and no obligations to the community they temporarily live in.
 The gravity of the problem is exposed in this ABC news article.

 Short Stay in Barcelona a Crisis

 This podcast by the BBC describes the kind of social dysfunction which is being created by locating large numbers of tourists, in residential areas of Barcelona.